-You can help fight fraud, waste, abuse, and corruption in our County.
+You can help fight fraud, waste, abuse, and corruption impacting the County government or its funds.

-Your call, email, or letter could be the one that saves the County millions of dollars.
+Your call, email, or letter could be the one that saves Nassau County millions of dollars.

-You can contact the independent OIG in many ways:
+You can contact the OIG in many ways:

 Nassau County Office of the Inspector General

 1 West Street, Room 341